-for loops run for a fixed number of iterations and we don't have to worry about them not finishing.
-With a while loop though, if the bool expression we're looping on never becomes False then the loop will never end.
-For example, the following is an infinite loop and will NEVER end:
+At the end of class, I mentioned infinite loop. for loops run for a fixed number of iterations and we don't have to worry about them not finishing.
+With a while loop, though, if the bool expression we're looping on never becomes False then the loop will never end.
+For example, in the following example:

-'''

-while True:

-print "hello"
+while True: print "hello"

-'''